WWE Championship: 2014–2023

 On the August 18, 2014, episode of Raw, reigning champion Brock Lesnar, who had won the title the night before at SummerSlam, was presented with a single championship belt, retiring the Big Gold Belt in the process.
 This new standard belt, often dubbed the "Network Logo" belt, had a slightly updated design from the belt introduced by The Rock in 2013 as a result of WWE changing their corporate logo to the one originally used for the WWE Network, which had launched earlier that year in February.
-It included a large center plate dominated by a cut out of the current WWE logo (encrusted with diamonds) inside an irregular heptagon with the capital words "World Heavyweight Champion" along the bottom edges, in very small print.
+It included a large center plate dominated by a cut out of the WWE logo (encrusted with diamonds) inside an irregular heptagon with the capital words "World Heavyweight Champion" along the bottom edges, in very small print.
 The backing behind the logo was again the black leather strap with nugget texture.
 The belt retained the gold divider bars introduced in the previous design.
 The large side plates, like the previous design, included removable round center sections, allowing the holder's personal logo to be added to the championship belt; the default plates showed gold and red world maps with the WWE logo over them but without the crown from the previous design.

 Over the subsequent years, customizable side plates would be integrated onto WWE's other championship belts, with all of their championships utilizing them by 2024.
 The "Network Logo" design would become a blueprint for WWE's men's and women's world championships, with the only differences being the name at the bottom of the center plate and the colors, as well as the women's being smaller.
 First was the WWE Women's Championship in April 2016, which became the Raw Women's Championship later that year, although it reverted to its original name in June 2023.
-After the WWE World Heavyweight Championship became exclusive to SmackDown as a result of the 2016 brand split, the design would also be used for the WWE Universal Championship that was introduced for the Raw brand.
-The design was also used for the SmackDown Women's Championship introduced in August until that title received a new design in June 2023 when it was renamed Women's World Championship.
+After the WWE World Heavyweight Championship became exclusive to SmackDown as a result of the 2016 brand split, the same design would be used for the WWE Universal Championship that was introduced for the Raw brand.
+The design was also used for the SmackDown Women's Championship introduced in August, until that title received a new design in June 2023 when it was renamed Women's World Championship.
 The NXT United Kingdom Championship and NXT UK Women's Championship belts also used the same base outline but with a different design on the center plate itself.

-After the introduction of the Universal Championship, the WWE World Heavyweight Championship subsequently reverted to being called the WWE Championship, although from July to December 2016, it was called the "WWE World Championship".
-The physical belt, however, retained the text "World Heavyweight Champion", and during AJ Styles's first reign in late 2017, a rare version of the belt featuring a black swoosh behind the WWE logo briefly appeared on an episode of SmackDown, but reverted to the standard red swoosh in subsequent appearances.
+After the introduction of the Universal Championship, the WWE World Heavyweight Championship subsequently reverted to being called the WWE Championship.
+From July to December 2016, it was called the "WWE World Championship", although the physical belt retained the text "World Heavyweight Champion".
+During AJ Styles's first reign in late 2017, a rare version of the belt featuring a black swoosh behind the WWE logo briefly appeared on an episode of SmackDown, but reverted to the standard red swoosh in subsequent appearances.